Beatty v. Guggenheim Exploration Co.

 Beatty v.
 Guggenheim Exploration Co.
-(1919) 225 NY 380 is a New York state law case, concerning the test for the imposition of a constructive trust.
+225 N.Y.
+380 (1919) is a New York state law case, concerning the test for the imposition of a constructive trust.
 It is best known for a quote from the leading opinion by Justice Cardozo.

 Facts

 Judgment

 Cardozo J gave the following judgment.

 Hiscock Ch J, Chase J, Collin J and Crane J concurred.

 Cuddeback J and Hogan J dissented, favouring a new trial.